karishmavanjani/python_trump/README.md

 # Text analysis of Trump's tweets
-This python code can looks for any keyworf in President Trump's tweets.
+This python code can looks for any keyword in President Trump's tweets.

 Here are some intersting findings:
 More than 200 tweets were published in a single year with the word 'million' or 'billion' in it.